guillaumeprevot/nimbus-java-api/README.md

 # Nimbus Java API

-This project contains some reusable libraries originally build for https://github.com/guillaumeprevot/nimbus.
+This project contains reusable libraries originally created for https://github.com/guillaumeprevot/nimbus.

 Any feedback would be great !